zhangxuan2011/RandomChoose/README_ENGLISH.md

 Otherwise,go to `lower-v4.0`.

-For more info please check README.md/README_ENGLISH.md.
+For more info please check README.md/README_ENGLISH.md in every branch